MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 ## Before you begin

+Make sure that the following requirements are met:

 - Supported macOS versions: Big Sur (11), or later
 - Minimum required version for Defender for Endpoint: `101.70.19`
+- You have an appropriate role assigned (see [Create and manage roles for role-based access control](user-roles.md))

 > [!IMPORTANT]
 > Microsoft recommends that you use roles with the fewest permissions.
 This helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.